Cheshire East Council and its partners are offering a range of advice and support to residents on how to keep warm, well and safe this winter.

 “Every year, hundreds of thousands of people may see their GP and tens of thousands may be hospitalised because of flu each winter.

-“Symptoms of flu can be very unpleasant and can last for several days – flu can lead to more serious complications like pneumonia and bronchitis which need hospital treatment.
+“Symptoms can be very unpleasant and can last for several days – flu can lead to more serious complications like pneumonia and bronchitis, which need hospital treatment.”

 “The best way to protect yourself and your family is to get the flu jab, so please contact your GP at the earliest opportunity and make an appointment.
 Please don’t put it off or think it is not important.”